-This material is used for fabrication and converting of food; machines for the fabrication, warehousing and transportation of milk, beer, wine and other beverages; kitchen ware, cutlery and dishes; pipes and covering for facades; door and window frames.
+Production and treatment of milk and food; plants for the fabrication, warehousing and transportation of milk, beer, wine and other beverages; kitchen ware, cutlery and dishes; covering for facades; door and window frames.

-In delivery condition, the steel is resistant to intergranular corrosion; in welded condition with higher product thicknesses, depending on the chosen welding-process, the resistance cannot be guaranteed.
+In the delivery condition, the steel is resistant to intergranular corrosion.